AnotherKamila/scion-p4netfpga/README.md

 A reference border router that uses the components from `lib/`.
 Runnable on several hardware platforms (see below).

 This reference implementation assumes that the AS uses IP for internal routing.
-It is modular, so it can be modified to support different routing techniques, such as MPLS.
+However, it is modular, so it can be modified to support different routing techniques, such as MPLS.

 ### `platforms/`: Files that allow the reference router to run on various hardware

 Currently supported: Xilinx NetFPGA SUME, with the `XilinxStreamSwitch` architecture.
 In the future, SimpleSumeSwitch might be supported, as well as the `bmv2` software switch.
+We are aiming to make this project easily portable to other platforms.

 ### `controller/`: The control plane for the router